 British citizens who live and/or work in EU countries can take a leaf out of the FS company book.
 The principles of effective financial planning apply equally to individuals as well as to global companies.

 Many UK expats are reviewing their status as a result of Brexit and EU residency changes.
 This is particularly the case for those whose residential status has been a ‘grey area’ in the past.
-Being an EU citizen has very different residence and tax implications than being treated as a ‘third-country national’.
-Most EU countries have been fairly relaxed about the rules regarding the length of time someone spends in their country as long as they are not a burden to the state and can look after themselves financially.
+Being an EU citizen has different residence and tax implications than being treated as a ‘third-country national’.
+In the past, many EU countries have been fairly relaxed about the rules regarding the length of time someone spends in their country as long as they are not a burden to the state and can look after themselves financially.
 Spain, for example, has a high concentration of the wealthiest of taxpayers, such as professional footballers and pop stars.

 The good news is that there are various ways to legally avoid taxation on assets held in the UK.
 Similar tax breaks are available locally in many cases.
 French residents, for example, can invest in Assurance Vie investment contracts which grow tax-free.
-Tax payable on withdrawals is only applicable to the growth element and even then, at attractive rates.
+Tax payable on withdrawals is only applicable to the growth element and, even then, at attractive rates.
 Similar tax-efficient investments also exist for residents of Spain in the form of Spanish compliant bonds.

-In summary, whatever happens with Brexit, we should all make sure our financial planning works in context with our residency, by checking our investment, pension, currency and tax position.
+In summary, whatever happens with Brexit, we should all make sure our financial planning works in context with our residency by checking our investment, pension, currency, and tax position.
 Maximising opportunities and minimising taxation will make Brexit and EU residency decisions easier to make.